• HOME

 Ultimi preparativi per la Giornata Europea del Gelato Artigianale, unica Giornata cui il Parlamento Europeo abbia mai dedicato a un alimento, che il prossimo giovedì 24 marzo celebrerà il suo decimo anniversario.

-Capace di sostenere un giro d’affari da 8,7 miliardi di euro, oltre 65.000 punti vendita e 300.000 addetti solo in Europa, il gelato artigianale è da sempre un vero e proprio trait d’union del Vecchio Continente, e quest’anno si fa ancora di più simbolo dell’unione e della vicinanza di tutti i cittadini europei.
+Capace di sostenere un giro d’affari da 8,7 miliardi di euro, oltre 65.000 punti vendita e 300.000 addetti solo in Europa, il Homemade ice cream è da sempre un vero e proprio trait d’union del Vecchio Continente, e quest’anno si fa ancora di più simbolo dell’unione e della vicinanza di tutti i cittadini europei.

 «Dopo due anni di chiusure a causa della pandemia, il 24 marzo festeggeremo il decennale del Gelato Day inaugurando ufficialmente la stagione 2022 del gelato artigianale: una stagione che ci auguriamo possa essere di vera ripresa per tutto il settore e per l’intera filiera, e soprattutto una stagione che ci vedrà più uniti e vicini – spiega Domenico Belmonte, Presidente di Artglace.
 La Giornata Europea del Gelato Artigianale rappresenta l’unione di tutti i Paesi europei ed è cresciuta negli anni coinvolgendo numerosi altri Paesi, tutti uniti dalla stessa, grande passione per il gelato artigianale, da sempre espressione di qualità, di autenticità e di territorialità, capace di mettere d’accordo proprio tutti, grandi e piccoli, in tutto il mondo».